nufeb/NUFEB-2/README.md

-This is the NUFEB development repository
+This is the NUFEB development repository.

 NUFEB (Newcastle University Frontier in Engineering Biology) is an open source tool for 3D individual-based simulation of microbial communities.
 The tool is built on top of the molecular dynamic simulator [LAMMPS](https://lammps.sandia.gov), and extended with features for microbial modelling.
 For more details about NUFEB and individual-based model look at our [software paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007125).

 NUFEB is distributed under the terms of the GNU Public License.
 The development has been funded by the UK’s EPSRC EP/K039083/1 Frontiers in Engineering Biology project.

+Online user manual is avaiable at: https://nufeb.readthedocs.io/en/master/

 ---------------------------------------------------------------------------